jetedonner/jetedonner.github.io/_posts/2024-01-06-macOS-reversing-executables-howto-insert-section.md

 NOTE: When you don't specify the '-C' argument the hex pairs are output in flipped order.

 ### Prepare the LIEF script for inserting the section

+Create a nee python script named insert_section.py and insert the following code as its content, save the file in the same directory as the other files.

 ```python